-Professor: They are the four key ideas we're going to learn about: virtualization, concurrency, persistence, and distribution.
-In learning about these ideas, we'll learn all about how an operating system works, including how it decides what program to run next on a CPU, how it handles memory overload in a virtual memory system, how virtual machine monitors work, how to manage information on disks, and even how to build a distributed system that works when parts of them have failed.
+Professor: They are the three key ideas we're going to learn about: virtualization, concurrency, and persistence.
+In learning about these ideas, we'll learn all about how an operating system works, including how it decides what program to run next on a CPU, how it handles memory overload in a virtual memory system, how virtual machine monitors work, how to manage information on disks, and even a little about how to build a distributed system that works when parts have failed.
 That sort of stuff.